LT-IntroToAI-SY2526/assignment-1-intro-to-python-KvvDev/a1_writeup.md

 After completing your problems, reflect on:

 1. **What was your initial experience with Python?** How did it compare to other programming languages you've used?
+My initial experience with Python was that it was kind of simplistic.
+It feels weird not to worry about data types as much.
 2. **How did you use AI effectively?** Give specific examples of good prompts you used and what you learned from the responses.
+I said
 3. **What concepts were most challenging?** How did AI help you understand them?

 4. **What did you learn about collaborating with AI?** What strategies worked best for learning rather than just getting answers?